j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

+---
+title: Narrative Play
+aliases:
+  - Narrative Play
+---
 ## Skill Checks
 When a player wants to do something that carries some level of risk or with a notable chance of failure, the player must roll a **Skill Check**.
 ### Risk & Reward
 Before a Skill Check is rolled, the Storymaster will set a Risk and Reward.
-The purpose of this is to set expectations with the player, and giving them information to either use resources or abilities on the check, [[Narrative Play#Negotiating with Fate|Negotiate with Fate]], or back out of the check.
+The purpose of this is to set expectations with the player, and giving them information to either use resources or abilities on the check, [[Rules/Narrative Play/index#Negotiating with Fate|Negotiate with Fate]], or back out of the check.

 **Risk**, as the name implies, represents how dangerous a course of action could potentially be.
-The Risk informs the severity of any [[Narrative Play#Consequences|Consequences]] the check may result in.
+The Risk informs the severity of any [[Rules/Narrative Play/index#Consequences|Consequences]] the check may result in.
 Risk ranges from:
 - **Dangerous**
 - **Risky**
 - **Controlled**